morganrivers/timezone_and_flux_from_ip/README.md

      sudo cp xflux /usr/local/bin/
      ```

-3. If you'd also like to have xflux on startup, you can place the `xflux_on_startup` script in `/etc/X11/xinit/xinitrc.d`.
+3. If you'd also like to have xflux on startup, you can place the `xflux_on_startup.sh` script in `/etc/X11/xinit/xinitrc.d`.

     ```
-    sudo mkdir -p /etc/X11/xinit/xinit.d/
+    sudo mkdir -p /etc/X11/xinit/xinitrc.d/
-    sudo cp etc/X11/xinit/xinit.d/xflux_on_startup /etc/X11/xinit/xinit.d/
+    sudo cp etc/X11/xinit/xinitrc.d/xflux_on_startup.sh /etc/X11/xinit/xinitrc.d/
-    sudo chmod +x /etc/X11/xinit/xinit.d/xflux_on_startup
+    sudo chmod +x /etc/X11/xinit/xinitrc.d/xflux_on_startup.sh
     ```

     You will also need to modify your .xinitrc if it doesn't already have the following lines.
 Add these lines at the bottom if they're not already in the `~/.xinitrc` script.
 Watch out not to put it after an exec command, such as `exec i3` or similiar!